-An ablation is a medical procedure used to treat an arrhythmia (heart rhythm problem).
+An ablation is a cardiology medical procedure used to treat an arrhythmia (heart rhythm problem).
 An arrhythmia is often caused by cells in your heart that are not working as they should.
 A catheter ablation procedure destroys the cells that are causing the problem.

-At Dignity Health Heart and Vascular Institute of Greater Sacramento, we offer the latest minimally invasive tools to help our patients recover faster with less pain and better results.
+At Dignity Health Heart and Vascular Institute of Greater Sacramento, we offer the latest minimally invasive cardiology tools to help our patients recover faster with less pain and better results.

 Catheter ablation uses thin, flexible wires called electrode catheters to find and destroy (ablate) problem cells.
 In most cases, catheter ablation is done in an electrophysiology (EP) lab.
 It often takes two to four hours, and sometimes longer.
 You'll receive medication to prevent pain.
 Medication will also help you relax or sleep during the procedure.
 Here's how the procedure is done:

 - Your heart doctor will perform an electrophysiology study (EPS) to find the problem cells.
 During this study, the doctor tries to induce (start) your arrhythmia.
 An electrical map of the heart is then created.
 This shows the type of arrhythmia you have and where the problem is.
 Using the map as a guide, the doctor knows where to ablate.